Lyme disease cases in Europe

 The de facto hosts of ticks are small, ground-dwelling mammals including mice, squirrels and also some birds.
 These animals spread widely and also come into close proximity with human dwellings and recreation areas.

 So far, no systematic research has been done to establish facts.
 One research paper, reported finding that 6% of ticks in a region of the UK it researched were carrying Borrelia Burgdorferi.
 Another paper, in another region, found 25%.
 These are really nothing more than “spot checks” but we do know that levels vary greatly by region and, indeed, from one year to another.

 Most cases contracted within the UK

-PHE estimates that 15% of Lyme disease patients contract the disease abroad, whilst 85% of them catch it within the UK.
+PHE patient records suggest that 15% of UK Lyme disease patients contract the disease abroad, whilst 85% of them catch it within the UK.